nierdz/gcp-terraform-nomad-consul-vault/README.md

 make run-packer
 ```

-### Terraform to deploy everything
+### Terraform to create and deploy everything

-To create all our infrastructure ine GCP, we'll use **terraform**.
+To create all our infrastructure in GCP, we'll use **terraform**.
 Here is task for this:
 ```
 make run-terraform
 ``